andypeng93/King_County_Housing_Prices/README.md

 ## Limitations & Next Steps

 There are many features that we haven't considered.
-For example
+For example schools in the area, crime rate, time of sale and picture of the house.

 ### For further information